httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 * presence of HTTP servers and clients in target deployments, and
 * its ability to traverse firewalls.

+In many cases, these protocols are ad hoc; they are intended for only deployment on the server side, and consumption by a limited set of clients.
+A body of practices and tools has arisen around defining such "HTTP APIs" that favours these conditions.

+However, when such a protocol is standarised, it is typically deployed on multiple servers, implemented a number of times, and might be consumed by a broader variety of clients.
+Such diversity brings a different set of concerns, and tools and practices intended for a single-server deployment might not be suitable.

+In particular, standards-defined HTTP APIs need to more carefully consider how extensibility and evolution will be handled, how different deployment requirements will be accommodated, and how clients will evolve with the API.

-The Internet community has a long tradition of protocol reuse, dating back to the use of Telnet
-{{?RFC0854}} as a substrate for FTP {{?RFC0959}} and SMTP {{?RFC2821}}.
-However, layering new protocols over HTTP brings its own set of issues:
+At the same time, the Internet community has a tradition of protocol reuse (e.g., Telnet {{?RFC0854}} as a substrate for FTP {{?RFC0959}} and SMTP {{?RFC2821}}), but less experience using HTTP as a substrate.
+Because HTTP is extensible in many ways, a number of questions arise, such as:

 * Should an application using HTTP define a new URL scheme?
 Use new ports?
 * Should it use standard HTTP methods and status codes, or define new ones?